biomathematicus/CommandLineGPT/README.md

 ### Overview

-This repository offers a compact collection of Python tools to help developers interact with AI agents such as OpenAI's GPT and Anthropic's Claude.
+This repository offers a compact collection of Python tools to help developers interact with AI agents such as OpenAI's GPT, Anthropic's Claude and multiple models via Groq.
 The interfaces include command-line shells, GUI widgets, and file-driven workflows.
 All scripts are configured to operate using standard environmental variable credentials, and they support API-based, conversational, and document-processing tasks.

 ### Git Protocol